 Exhibition of EES

 The Environment Effects Statement (EES) for the Golden Plains Wind Farm project, together with a planning permit application, has been released for public comment for a period of 30 business days, from 4 May to 18 June 2018.
+It has now closed.

 Further details on the public exhibition process are provided in the EES exhibition public notice (DOCX, 37.5 KB).